Blake Shelton And Miranda Lambert Set To Reunite At The 2017 CMT Awards

 The 2017 CMT Awards are almost upon us and this year will feature an epic reunion between Blake Shelton and Miranda Lambert.
-Among the many singers performing at this year’s event, Artist Direct reports that Lambert and Shelton are slated to perform at country music’s big night.
+Among the many singers performing at this year’s event, Artist Direct reported that Lambert and Shelton are slated to perform at country music’s big night.
 Will they actually cross paths?

 Organizers have already started to announce the lineup for the 2017 CMT Awards.
 Apart from Shelton and Lambert, other performers include Luke Bryan, Brett Eldredge, and Thomas Rhett.
 The ceremony will be hosted by Charles Esten, who is known for his role in the hit television series Nashville.